 What is the Results of Ulcerative Colitis Treatment?

-What are the Risks Associated with Infertility treatments?
+What are the Risks Associated with Ulcerative Colitis treatments?

 - ● After surgery, you may experience more frequent and watery bowel movements.